-Check the battery state every 2 months, if the terminal voltage drops below 12.07V then recharging is necessary.
+Once in storage check the battery state every 2 months, if the terminal voltage drops below 12.07V then re-charging is necessary.

 Charging should be carried out in a cool, dry, well ventilated area.

 Do not place the battery onto cold surfaces such as concrete as this will affect the battery's ability to charge.